charany1/practicaljava/java-ee/readme.txt

     ====Mac Os X:====
       *  Maven binary in your PATH
         `export PATH=~/development/apache-maven-2.2.1/bin/:$PATH`
-      *  Java home is set to Java 6
+      *  Java home is set to Java 6 (Omit this step for Snow Leopard version) `export JAVA_HOME="/System/Library/Frameworks/JavaVM.framework/Versions/1.6.0/Home"`
-        `export JAVA_HOME="/System/Library/Frameworks/JavaVM.framework/Versions/1.6.0/Home"`
       *  If you installed [https://glassfish.dev.java.net/ GlassFish] to specific directory and not the default one `export GLASSFISH_HOME=/path/to/glassfish`